rgolangh/idea-braces-plugin/README.md

 # idea-braces-plugin
 A plugin to move the caret to the end of braces, for fluent typing.
-For long time this functionality is missing form idea and the rest of the lanuage flavoured IDEs based on it.
+For long time this functionality is missing from IDEA and the rest of the lanuage flavoured IDEs based on it.

 Currently when you hit `Shift+Period` the caret will be placed after the right caret.